 No one wants to spend time on a boring registration page.
 And however good your webinar actually is, you could be putting people off before they ever get the chance to see it.
 This is especially true for anyone who uses webinars for marketing purposes.
 Making use of strong imagery can help your webinar registration page stand out from the crowd.

 Pictures tell a thousand words but that doesn’t mean yours have to be complicated.
 Some of the most effective imagery is the simplest.
 Whether or not you chose a strong background image or decide to focus on a header, keeping the page crisp and inviting is the aim of the game.

 State your offer immediately.
 Right at the top of the page.
 What is it, exactly, that your webinar offers an attendee?
 You can focus on expanding the point further down but make sure that your attendees know exactly what they’re signing up for.
 The content on your registration page should be attention grabbing.
 It should focus on the key points your webinar will address and why your attendees would be crazy to miss out.

 And one more thing: make sure it’s 100% clear where your attendees need to sign up.
-Nothing says sign up for this webinar, like a big H2 header that says ‘sign up for this webinar’!
+Nothing says "sign up for this webinar" like a big H2 header that says exactly that.

 Including video on a landing page can increase conversions by up to 80% [source: HubSpot].
 This in a undeniable fact and is potentially one of the reasons you’re running webinars in the first place!
 Using video on your landing page can help build a connection with your potential attendees from the beginning.